 If you want to witness one of the most amazing sights that the Great Smoky Mountains have to offer, then be sure to check out the incredible synchronous fireflies in Elkmont beginning early June, 2015.
 Many people refer to them as “lightning bugs” or “lighting bugs”, but the Photinus carolinus is an amazing synchronous firefly that finds its way to a special spot in the Great Smoky Mountains each year near Gatlinburg in the first part of June.
 Elkmont is one of the only places in the United States to see the synchronous fireflies making it an incredibly special event that very few people get to witness!
 Below, we provide information on how to get to Elkmont during the event along with photos and synchronous fireflies videos!

-The extremely popular synchronous firefly event in Elkmont for 2014 takes place June 4-11.
+The extremely popular synchronous firefly event in Elkmont for 2015 will most likely take place in the first half of June.
 During this time, the entrance road to Elkmont in the Great Smoky Mountains National Park will be closed to motor vehicles and pedestrians (except campers who are staying at the campground) beginning around 5pm each of those nights.
 To get access, there will be a shuttle that will pick passengers up at the Sugarlands Visitor Center near downtown Gatlinburg, TN.
-In order to park at Sugarlands Visitor Center and ride the shuttle, you must purchase a parking pass, which goes on sale April 30 at 10:00am.
+In order to park at Sugarlands Visitor Center and ride the shuttle, you must purchase a parking pass, which goes on sale in late April.
 These tickets sell out fast, so if you are at all interested, grab them while you can!

 Click the link below to find out how to purchase a parking pass for Sugarlands Visitor Center: